 Diaper rash happens when a rash occurs on parts of the skin in contact with diapers.
 Some causes include having wet diapers on for too long, when the infant has diarrhea, or diapers are too tight.
 Rash can also be caused by introduction of new products to clean, for example if you are using cloth diapers.
 Symptoms and treatments of diaper rash.

 Eczema is a generic term for any dermatitis or skin swelling or itching.
 Learn more about eczema.
 It’s often used to describe atopic dermatitis – see above!

-Hives, also called urticarial, are red, itchy bumps on the skin, often caused by an allergic reaction to a food or a drug.
+Hives, also called urticaria, are red, itchy bumps on the skin, often caused by an allergic reaction to a food or a drug.
 Hives can vary in size and can at times connect with one another to create a larger swelling.
 They often go away within 24 hours, but are still no fun.
 It’s important to avoid whatever substance or food triggers hives.
 Symptoms and treatments of hives.

 A rash is a generic term that describes some sort of itchiness or irritation of the skin.
 Your doctor would be the best resource to look and narrow down what a rash represents and what might be causing it.
-For little onces, their pediatrician may decide to refer you to an allergist and/or a dermatologist.
+For little ones, their pediatrician may decide to refer you to an allergist and/or a dermatologist.

 When is a Rash a Milk Allergy?